Charles Pratt Jr.

 Charles Pratt Jr. (born January 6, 1955) is an American television writer, producer and director.

 In September 2014, it was revealed that Pratt had been hired as head writer and co-executive producer of The Young and the Restless.
 In September 2016, it was confirmed that Pratt was leaving his position at The Young and the Restless to become show-runner and executive producer of the primetime series Star.
-In 2021, He was hired to be a producer on the Disney Channel Original Mystery Series, Secrets of Sulphur Springs.
-The show premiered in January.
+In 2021, he was hired to be a producer on the Disney Channel Original Mystery Series Secrets of Sulphur Springs.
+The show premiered in January of that year.